swapneilbasutkar/WeatherApp/README.md

 **Step 1: Clone the Repository**

-1. Clone the Copilot repository from the source code repository using the following command:
+1. Clone the WeatherApp repository from the source code repository using the following command:

         git clone <repository\_url>